Dependency inversion principle

 By dictating that both high-level and low-level objects must depend on the same abstraction, this design principle inverts the way some people may think about object-oriented programming.

 The idea behind points A and B of this principle is that when designing the interaction between a high-level module and a low-level one, the interaction should be thought of as an abstract interaction between them.
-This not only has implications on the design of the high-level module, but also on the low-level one: the low-level one should be designed with the interaction in mind and it may be necessary to change its usage interface.
+This has implications for the design of both the high-level and the low-level modules: the low-level one should be designed with the interaction in mind and it may be necessary to change its usage interface.

-In many cases, thinking about the interaction in itself as an abstract concept allows the coupling of the components to be reduced without introducing additional coding patterns, allowing only a lighter and less implementation-dependent interaction schema.
+In many cases, thinking about the interaction itself as an abstract concept allows for reduction of the coupling between the components without introducing additional coding patterns and results in a lighter and less implementation-dependent interaction schema.
+When this abstract interaction schema is generic and clear, this design principle leads to the dependency inversion pattern described below.